Safeguarding is an Active Derbyshire priority.

 The right to be treated fairly

 If you are a young person, you have the right to be treated fairly and have fun playing sport.
 If something is worrying you, don't keep it to yourself and click on the link to find out what to do.
+We also have information on supporting young people with additional vulnerabilities.

 As a parent or carer, you will want your child to have a positive time when taking part in sport and to do this in a safe and friendly environment and you can also find out more about safeguarding from a coaches, volunteers and leaders point of view, along with the support given.